switchboard-xyz/switchboard/website/docs/dev/cli/_near.md

   --enable                      if required and queue authority is provided, enable permissions --forceReportPeriod=<value>   Number of seconds for which, even if the variance threshold is not passed, accept new
                                 responses from oracles.
-  --historyLimit=<value>        [default: 1000] number of samples to store in aggregator's history --metadata=<value>            metadata of the crank for easier identification --minJobs=<value>             number of jobs that must respond before an oracle responds --minOracles=<value>          number of oracles that must respond before a value is accepted on-chain
+  --metadata=<value>            metadata of the crank for easier identification --minJobs=<value>             number of jobs that must respond before an oracle responds --minOracles=<value>          number of oracles that must respond before a value is accepted on-chain